andymayers/andymayers.github.io/_posts/2017-03-01-unique-nba.md

 compensation has been the number of other young players putting up remarkable or incongruous stat lines.
 Here are a few of my favorites:

-_Nikola Jokic_
+*Nikola Jokic*

 We may be approaching the end of the period when Jokic could accurately described as ["underrated"](https://fivethirtyeight.com/features/nikola-jokic-is-suddenly-one-of-the-best-young-nba-players-of-all-time/) , but I'm not ready to stop gawking at his numbers just yet.
 Among all age-21 seasons in NBA history, here's where Jokic currently ranks:

--- 1st in true shooting
+* 1st in true shooting
--- 15th in rebound rate
+* 15th in rebound rate
--- 2nd in assist rate among bigs
+* 2nd in assist rate among bigs
--- 5th in win shares per 48 minutes, behind Anthony Davis, Shaq, Kevin Durant, and LeBron.
+* 5th in win shares per 48 minutes, behind Anthony Davis, Shaq, Kevin Durant, and LeBron.

 If we start combining those thresholds, we can drop the age requirement and he basically stands either alone or with Hall of Famers.

--- 60.0% TS% and two assists per turnover: Jokic and Brad Daugherty are the only centers.
+* 60.0% TS% and two assists per turnover: Jokic and Brad Daugherty are the only centers.
--- 64.0% TS% and 25% assist rate: Jokic and LeBron (twice) are the only non-point guards.
+* 64.0% TS% and 25% assist rate: Jokic and LeBron (twice) are the only non-point guards.
--- 25% assist rate and 18% rebound rate: Jokic, Kevin Garnett (2), Joakim Noah, and DeMarcus Cousins (this year).
+* 25% assist rate and 18% rebound rate: Jokic, Kevin Garnett (2), Joakim Noah, and DeMarcus Cousins (this year).
--- .600/.350/.800 from 2PT/3PT/FT: Durant (this year), Steve Kerr, Chris Mullin.
+* .600/.350/.800 from 2PT/3PT/FT: Durant (this year), Steve Kerr, Chris Mullin.

 You get the picture.
 He also has the [highest RPM](https://www.espn.com/nba/statistics/rpm/_/sort/RPM) (ESPN's box score metric) of any player on a losing team.

-_Rudy Gobert_
+*Rudy Gobert*

  Gobert, age 24, currently has the 21st-highest season true shooting percentage ever; only one player ahead of him (Cedric Maxwell) was younger (23).
 He's doing this while leading the league in